 Many travellers take their own food–it’s not as weird as it sounds.
 It does have its advantages: you can eat when you want to; you eat better if you pack a lunchbox full of fruit and vegetables (on some airlines such as Singapore Airlines, you can order a fruit platter in advance), or take carbohydrates such as cereals, which are sleep-inducing.

-One long-haul traveller swears that the carrot juice she takes with her combats jet lag.
-Carrots offer the best resistance to oxygen deficiency, but they’ve got to be fresh not betocarotene supplements from a health food store.
+One long-haul traveller swears that the carrot juice she takes with her is a miracle jet lag cure.
+Carrots offer the best resistance to oxygen deficiency, but they’ve got to be fresh not betacarotene supplements from a health food store.
 Some travellers say spirulina, the so-called green super-food also works as a jet lag remedy.

-Potentially the most useful jet lag aid is one we naturally possess–Melatonin.
+Potentially the most useful jet lag aid is one we naturally possess—Melatonin.
 Melatonin is a hormone produced in the brain as darkness falls.
-A synthetic form is sold in US health stores as a food supplement, but it’s not available here in Australia (except on prescription under certain circumstances) so some travellers stock up in the US.
+A synthetic form is sold in US health stores as a food supplement, but it’s not available here in Australia (unless you buy it online through iHerb) so some travellers stock up in the US.

 If taken just before bed, it can encourage sleep but, more importantly, it seems to speed up the rate at which the body adjusts to its new time zone.
 Note: Not everyone is convinced.
 Some women find it disrupts their periods and others are not comfortable taking a substance that is not licensed.